[all chapters in html] [all chapters in pdf] [lost world forum]

 Most often bibliographies weigh in as a cudgel to convince the reader of the level of scholarship of the author.
 And most often they are only accessed by the reader to check if a favorite author has been included for consideration.
 In fact, I left off the list any number of books -- books I totally disagree with, or which have served me badly despite some measure of inspiration.
 I should not subject you to trash and junk.

-Annotated bibliographies, as you will mostly find here, are much more interesting.
+Annotated bibliographies, as you will find here, are much more interesting.
 They present the author as if he is pushing a pile of books across the table toward the reader, saying, "read these first," noting their individual importance, what was learned from them, and also what was glossed over or neglected.
-Ideally such a source list ought to be organized by the chapters of the prime text, but my overall plan is to present the listing by topic.
-Some 400 or 500 books have been accessed, of which about half are in my possession, and about 4600 other source documents from the Internet, disappeared websites, specialized CDROM's, most all of which are to be found in the "files" subdirectory.
+Ideally such a source list ought to be organized by the chapters of the prime text, but I only do that in the second half of this list.
+In the first half I will list books by topics.
+Some 400 or 500 books have been accessed, of which about half are in my possession.
+In addition I have accessed about 4600 other source documents from the Internet, disappeared websites, specialized CDROM's, most all of which are to be found in the "files" subdirectory.

 Some books have by this time (2010) appeared on the Internet, making them suddenly amenable to instant textual searches.
-I'm not listing math, physics, chemistry, etc, required to get an engineering degree, or most of history, literature, art, astronomy, and other topics needed to round one out beyond engineering.
+I'm not listing math, physics, chemistry, etc., required to get an engineering degree, or most of history, literature, art, astronomy, and other topics needed to round one out beyond engineering.
+Thus missing also are Hesiod, Homer, Herodotus, Thucydides, Ovid, and any number of other Greek or Roman commentators.

 Except for (I think) three references to texts on plasma, all texts dealing with course work for an engineering degree are missing: Analytic Geometry, Differential Calculus, Integral Calculus, Differential Equations, Statistics, Investment Discounting, Set Theory, Boolean Algebra.
 That is the math.
 Then there are the courses in Physics, Chemistry, Materials, Mechanics, and the usual Thermodynamics.
 Some additional topics particular to my degrees in Electrical Engineering and Industrial Engineering: Field Theory, Transmission Lines, Fourier Analysis, Information Theory, Difference Calculus, Operations Research.
 I should note also Particle Physics (Atomic Physics), which we called the Atom Bomb Course.

 I actually learned Boolean on my own, and used it for the design of relay switching circuits for years.
-Similarly I learned just enough spherical geometry to be able to apply it for a computer program which calculated the location and time of the rising Sun along with the zenithal angle for any day and latitude.
+Similarly I learned just enough spherical geometry to be able to apply it for a computer program which calculated the location and time of the rising Sun along with the zenithal angle for any day and latitude ([sun.html] available locally).

 Primary Source Books